Sacha-Wallace/cse15l-lab-reports-f22/lab-report-1-week-1.md

 1. **Installing VSCode**

 First off we'll need a text editor.
-Click on this link to download VSCode: [Link](https://code.visualstudio.com/) Follow the instructions on the website, and eventually you should end up with a screen similar to this.
+Click on [this](https://code.visualstudio.com/) link to download VSCode.

+Follow the instructions on the website, and eventually you should end up with a screen similar to this.

 ![VSCodePhoto](https://github.com/Sacha-Wallace/cse15l-lab-reports-f22/blob/main/VSCodePhoto.png)